NavyaPeram/NavyaPeram/README.md

  Hey I'm Navya 👋

 - 🔭 I’m currently working on data analytics and models
-- 🌱 I’m interested in research, specifically in the fields of neuroscience and game theory.
+- 🌱 I’m interested in research, specifically in the fields of quantative models and game theory.
 - 📫 you can reach out to me on linkedin at navya-peram16.
 <!-- 👯 I’m looking to collaborate on ...
 //- 🤔 I’m looking for help with ...